GEO3000 – Bachelor Thesis in Geosciences

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).

-- A final oral examination of the project will adjust the grade on the project thesis and the preliminary grade and the oral examination counts for 100% of the grade.
+A final oral examination of the project will adjust the grade on the project thesis.
+The preliminary grade and the oral examination counts for 100% of the final grade.

 Language of examination